The leading contemporary arts organisation with a unique role as makers and publishers of books.

-Established in 1984, Book Works is an art commissioning organisation specialising in artists’ books, spoken word and printed matter.
-We are dedicated to supporting new work by emerging artists, and our projects are initiated by invitation, open submission, and through guest-curated projects.
+Established in 1984, we are dedicated to supporting new work by emerging artists, and our projects are initiated by invitation, open submission, and through guest-curated projects.
 Book Works consists of a publishing and commissioning department; and a studio specialising in binding, box-making and multiples.

 Our activities include publishing, a lecture and seminar programme, exhibitions, the development of an on-line archive, and artists’ surgeries and workshops held by both the publishing department and the studio.